 This document specifies the Message Queuing (MSMQ): Directory Service Change Notification Protocol.
 Queue managers own and store objects that are also stored in the directory service.
 When an application makes changes to an object in the directory service, the MSMQ: Directory Service Change Notification Protocol is used by the MSMQ Directory Service or by the queue manager to notify the queue manager that owns the object that those changes have occurred.
 The types of notifications that can be performed by using this protocol include notifying a queue manager that a queue object has been created, changed, or deleted; and notifying a queue manager that its machine object has been changed.
 The MSMQ: Directory Service Change Notification Protocol is a queued protocol that uses Microsoft Message Queuing (MSMQ) as its transport infrastructure to send notifications wrapped within MSMQ messages.

-Sections 1.8, 2, and 3 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in [RFC2119].
-Sections 1.5 and 1.9 are also normative but do not contain those terms.
+Sections 1.5, 1.8, 1.9, 2, and 3 of this specification are normative.
 All other sections and examples in this specification are informative.

 1.1 Glossary